ldproxy/demo/doc/cologne_lod2.md

 The building properties and their values are in German.

-This API is disabled by default, because of the need to first start a PosqlgrSQL database and load the data.
+This API is disabled by default, because of the need to first start a PostgreSQL database and load the data.
 See below.

 ## Data source